katerinjo/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions mean you don't have to log in for every interaction, which saves a lot of trouble.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt hashes passwords which makes them illegible unless someone has the key.

 - [ ] What does bcrypt do to slow down attackers?

+If the passwords were stored in plain text, an attacker only needs to get it.
+With the encryption, they need to both get the stored password field and also the means to decrypt it.

 - [ ] What are the three parts of the JSON Web Token?

+A header, a payload, and a signature, separated by '.'s.

 ## Minimum Viable Product